griffrawk/learning-rust/hashmap/README.md

 # hashmap

-hashmap chapter from the Rust Book
+hashmap chapter from the Rust Book.